How the 14th Amendment could solve the debt crisis

 Scholars have also argued that means the debt ceiling itself is unconstitutional.

-“Under Section Four, it is unconstitutional for Congress to default on debt that the United States has already incurred, and arguably unconstitutional for Congress to impose any ceiling on U.S. debt,” writes University of Toledo College of Law professor Rebecca Zietlow in Jurist.
+“Under Section Four, it is unconstitutional for Congress to default on debt that the United States has already incurred, and arguably unconstitutional for Congress to impose any ceiling on U.S. debt,” University of Toledo law professor Rebecca Zietlow writes in Jurist.

 Tribe, though, has said he now thinks Biden “must tell Congress in no uncertain terms … that the United States will pay all its bills as they come due, even if the Treasury Department must borrow more than Congress has said it can,” thereby “ignoring one law in order to uphold every other.”